 2. You made a contribution to a Roth IRA and later recharacterized part or all of it in a trustee-to-trustee transfer to a traditional IRA.
 Report the nondeductible traditional IRA portion of the recharacterized contribution, if any, on Form 8606, Part I. Don't report the Roth IRA contribution (whether or not you recharacterized all or part of it) on Form 8606.
 Attach a statement to your return explaining the recharacterization.
-If the recharacterization occurred in 2019, include the amount transferred from the Roth IRA on Form 1040 or 1040-SR, line 4a; or Form 1040-NR, line 16a.
-If the recharacterization occurred in 2020, report the amount transferred only in the attached statement, and not on your 2019 or 2020 tax return.
+If the recharacterization occurred in 2020, include the amount transferred from the Roth IRA on Form 1040, 1040-SR, or 1040-NR, line 4a.
+If the recharacterization occurred in 2021, report the amount transferred only in the attached statement, and not on your 2020 or 2021 tax return.

 Example.
-You are single, covered by an employer retirement plan, and you contributed \$4,000 to a new Roth IRA on June 16, 2019.
-On December 29, 2019, you determine that your 2019 modified AGI will allow a full traditional IRA deduction.
+You are single, covered by an employer retirement plan, and you contributed \$4,000 to a new Roth IRA on June 16, 2020.
+On December 29, 2020, you determine that your 2020 modified AGI will allow a full traditional IRA deduction.
 You decide to recharacterize the Roth IRA contribution as a traditional IRA contribution and have \$4,200, the balance in the Roth IRA account (\$4,000 contribution plus \$200 related earnings), transferred from your Roth IRA to a traditional IRA in a trustee-to-trustee transfer.
 You deduct the \$4,000 traditional IRA contribution on Form 1040.
 You don't file Form 8606.
 You attach a statement to your return explaining the recharacterization.
-The statement indicates that you contributed \$4,000 to a new Roth IRA on June 16, 2019; recharacterized that contribution on December 29, 2019, by transferring \$4,200, the balance in the Roth IRA, to a traditional IRA in a trustee-to-trustee transfer; and deducted the traditional IRA contribution of \$4,000 on Form 1040.
-You include the \$4,200 distribution from your Roth IRA on your 2019 Form 1040, line 4a.
+The statement indicates that you contributed \$4,000 to a new Roth IRA on June 16, 2020; recharacterized that contribution on December 29, 2020, by transferring \$4,200, the balance in the Roth IRA, to a traditional IRA in a trustee-to-trustee transfer; and deducted the traditional IRA contribution of \$4,000 on Form 1040.
+You include the \$4,200 distribution from your Roth IRA on your 2020 Form 1040, line 4a.